lamhq/tech-notes/elasticsearch/5-querying-data.md

 ## Query context

-In the **query context**, besides deciding whether or not the document matches, the query clause also calculates a relevance score .
+In the **query context**, besides deciding whether or not the document matches, the query clause also calculates a relevance score.

 ## Filter context